hantsy/jakartaee11-sandbox/docs/jpa.md

 }
 ```

-Now, the persistence provider stores the value marked with `@EnumeratedValue` instead of the enum name or ordinal.
+Now, it will store the field value marked with `@EnumeratedValue` instead of the enum name or ordinal.

 ### Record Types as Embeddables